TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 You are now ready to start creating your use case and register your device as a 'Thing' in the IoT platform Telenor Managed IoT Cloud.

+## 4. Flash FiPy modem to Update the LTE-M Firmware (Voluntary step)

+The FiPy modem is configured with the LTE-M (Cat M1) modem firmware as default from the factory, which means that when you are using the LTE-M network you do not have to flash the modem with new firmware and you can skip this chapter.
+It could however be a good idea to upgrade the LTE-M firmware when new versions are released.

+If you have previousely changed the modem firmware to another image you will have to change it back before continuing.
+Detailed instructions on how to update modem firmware can be found here: https://docs.pycom.io/tutorials/lte/firmware.html

+**Note:** We recommend using an SD card in this process, but feel free to follow the method most convenient to you.

+Once you have the right modem firmware on your dev-kit you can start programming.

-## 4. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud as an MQTT Thing
+## 5. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud as an MQTT Thing

 You are now finished using VSCode for a little while and in this next section you just need to log in to your MIC account in an internet browser.